arenagroove/prompt-driven-ai-assistants/content-strategist/README.md

 ---

-### 🧠 `Professional-Content-Strategist-GPT-config.json`
+### 🧠 `content-strategist-GPT-config.json`

 **Purpose:** Configuration reference file for the assistant’s full setup

 - Mirrors the setup created in OpenAI’s Custom GPT builder
 - Includes:
   - Assistant name and description
   - `instructions` field (synced from `.md`)
   - Welcome message
   - Conversation starters
-  - Model: `gpt-4`
+  - Model: `gpt-4` or `gpt-4o` (depending on current setup)
 - Emojis and formatting are UTF-8 safe and properly escaped

 > ⚠️ Note: OpenAI doesn’t currently support `.json` imports.
 > This file is for **backup**, **version control**, and **manual recreation** in the GPT builder.

+> For tool capabilities and runtime settings, see `contennt-stategist-GPT-Capabilities.md`.

+---

+### 🧪 `content-strategist-GPT-capabilities.md`

+**Purpose:** Documents runtime capabilities and assistant settings from the Custom GPT builder UI.

+- Covers model version, enabled tools (e.g. web browsing, DALL·E, code interpreter)
+- Includes welcome message and conversation starters
+- Tracks whether memory, uploaded knowledge files, or Actions are used
+- Complements the `.json` config file (which does not include tools or UI settings)

+> Use this file as a **snapshot of behavior and permissions** configured via the GPT UI.
+> It helps ensure transparency and reproducibility as your assistants evolve.

 ### 🔗 Live Custom GPT